mariekarpinska/GiftTrackrApp/retrospectives/RETRO_01.md

 * we have more pull requests than before
 * we added clearer descriptions and acceptance criteria under issues
 * we are overall closer to our mvp!

+## Retro Assessment

+* The retrospective began by noting attendees and the progress made.
+It then delved into collective and individual action items, emphasizing on goals, necessary changes, and success metrics.
+* The session was productive, highlighting the team's focus on enhanced communication, clarity, and pair programming.
+Even in absence, contributions (like Ben's) were considered, emphasizing the inclusiveness of the process.
+* Advice for Next Retro Leader:
+  1. Engage Everyone: Incorporate inputs from all, including absent members.
+  2. Focus on Measurables: Track improvements using tangible metrics.
+  3. Ensure Safety: The retro should be a judgment-free zone.
+  4. Prioritize & Act: Zero in on high-impact action items.
+  5. Celebrate Achievements: Acknowledge successes to boost team morale.
+  6. Seek Constructive Feedback: Encourage actionable feedback for growth.